okedeji/paystack-cli/readme.md

 <!-- You will have to initialize the transaction before anything.
-    After initialization, Paystack API will respond with an access-code which you must be passed to #access_code as a text -->
+    After initialization, Paystack API will respond with an access-code which must be passed to #access_code as a text -->

 <!-- You can either visit
     https://developers.paystack.co/reference#initialize-a-transaction